ProJSLib/jsbits/packages/has-own-properties/README.md

 Part of the [JSBits][jsbits-url] suite.

-Determinates if an object has own properties.
+Determines whether an object has own properties, including (optionally) non-enumerable ones.

 ## Install